-So, did you just get your first Credit Card?
+So, did you just get your first Credit Card but had to take a pay cut due to Covid?
 That flashy piece of plastic with the embossed numbers feels nice, doesn’t it?
 Also, looks pretty damn good in your wallet.
 But, here are a few things you have to remember.

 If it’s your first job and you’re not earning much, you’ll have to tread very carefully into the world of credit.
 It’s a bit tricky but keeping a few things in mind will see you through.
 That’s where we come in.
 Remember that this little piece of plastic will work wonders in building your Credit Score (if managed properly).
 You may well be in a good position to secure bigger loans in the future (Car Loan, Home Loan), thanks to your Credit Card.
 Just remember the following:

 Limit Your Credit Utilisation

 If your salary is low, it’s obvious that the credit limit on your card will be low as well.
 In this case, it’s even more difficult to resist temptation and not max out your limit.
 DON’T!
 Never utilise more than 30% of your credit limit.
 It isn’t a widely known fact that going beyond 30% of the credit limit on your card adversely affects your Credit Score.
 It shows too much reliability on credit.
 You might think it’s fine to ‘go nuts’ as long as you stay within the limit.
 It isn’t, really.
 Make small purchases and pay it off before the due date.
 Better still, make these small purchases only in case of an emergency.
 Practise safe credit.
 Use cash when you can.

 Additional Reading: Tips To Avoid Credit Card Debt